 And oh yea, I met my future fiance!

-How the JET Programme has benefited you career-wise:
+How HAS the JET Programme has benefited you career-wise?

 The biggest career benefit I got out of the JET programme was getting to know all of the JETs themselves.
 Everyone who joins JET comes from a very diverse background.
 You meet people from all over the world with different job histories.
 I met JETs who used to be investment bankers, teachers, recruiters, military, grad school students and more.
 I learned a lot about different industries I’d never even thought about joining.
 It made me broaden my scope and entertain the idea of pursuing other opportunities besides teaching.
 Ultimately, this new perspective led me to the position I’m in now.
 Definitely take the time to get to know everyone in Hiroshima because there is a lot to be learned from their experiences.